 Here’s why.
 The most serious assault, which resulted in the husband’s incarceration, occurred after he and his wife separated.
 Only violence that occurs while the couple is together can be used as the basis for a claim for a property settlement adjustment based on Kennon.

 Clearly, this is an important but complicated issue.
 If you have been the victim of domestic violence, you are getting divorced and you are concerned about how the violence could affect your property settlement, getting the proper legal advice is essential.
-Contact our Gold Coast lawyers by phone, email or through our website, today.
+Contact our Family Lawyers and Gold Coast lawyers by phone, email or through our website, today.